YFZ Ranch: Mandamus of Judge Walther

 Represented by Texas RioGrande Legal Aid, mothers of the removed children sought a writ of mandamus against Judge Walther for her rulings because parents in Texas cannot simply appeal an emergency removal.
 Mandamus is available only when it is abundantly clear a state official abused his or her power.

-On May 22, 2008, an appeals court issued a writ of mandamus to Judge Walther and found that there was not nearly enough evidence at the original hearing that the children were in immediate danger to justify keeping them in state custody.
+On May 22, 2008, an appeals court issued a writ of mandamus to Judge Walther and found that there was not enough evidence at the original hearing that the children were in immediate danger to justify keeping them in state custody.
 The court added that Judge Walther had abused her discretion by keeping the children in state care.
 The court ruled, "The department did not present any evidence of danger to the physical health and safety of any male children or any female children who had not reached puberty."
 The children were to be returned to their families in 10 days.
 CPS announced they would seek to overturn the decision.
 On May 29, the Texas Supreme Court declined to issue a mandamus to the Appeals Court, with a result that CPS was required to return all of the children.
 The court stated, "On the record before us, removal of the children was not warranted."
 The court also noted that although the children must be returned, "it need not do so without granting other appropriate relief to protect the children".

-On May 12–15, 2009, a hearing was held in Tom Green County, Texas regarding the constitutionality and legality of search warrants executed in April 2008 on the YFZ Ranch in Schleicher County, Texas.
+On May 12–15, 2009, a hearing was held in Tom Green County, Texas, regarding the constitutionality and legality of search warrants executed in April 2008 on the YFZ Ranch in Schleicher County, Texas.
 On October 2, 2009, Judge Barbara Walther issued a ruling denying a defense motion to suppress the evidence seized from the YFZ Ranch, stating:

 On November 10, 2009, Raymond Jessop was sentenced to 10 years in prison and fined $8,000 for sexually assaulting a 16-year-old girl on or about November 19, 2004.
 On December 18, 2009, Allan Keate was sentenced to 33 years in prison.
 He fathered a child with a 15-year-old girl.